peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

  to store).

 ### compareTo
+    public int compareTo​(int other)
+Compares this CBOR number with a 32-bit signed integer.
+In this implementation, the two numbers' mathematical values are compared.
+ Here, NaN (not-a-number) is considered greater than any number.

+**Parameters:**

+* <code>other</code> - A value to compare with.
+Can be null.

+**Returns:**

+* A negative number, if this value is less than the other object; or 0, if both values are equal; or a positive number, if this value is less than the other object or if the other object is null.
+This implementation returns a positive number if.

+### compareTo
+    public int compareTo​(long other)
+Compares this CBOR number with a 64-bit signed integer.
+In this implementation, the two numbers' mathematical values are compared.
+ Here, NaN (not-a-number) is considered greater than any number.

+**Parameters:**

+* <code>other</code> - A value to compare with.
+Can be null.

+**Returns:**

+* A negative number, if this value is less than the other object; or 0, if both values are equal; or a positive number, if this value is less than the other object or if the other object is null.
+This implementation returns a positive number if.

+### compareTo
     public int compareTo​(CBORNumber other)
-Compares two CBOR numbers.
+Compares this CBOR number with another.
 In this implementation, the two numbers' mathematical values are compared.
 Here, NaN (not-a-number) is considered greater than any number.

 **Specified by:**